From Love Birds To Arch-Enemies: Arnold Schwarzenegger Vs. Donald Trump

 The move was so unexpected, that Arnold Schwarzenegger’s wife at the time, Maria Shriver, allegedly asked out loud why they were staying in “this dump” – and was told to ask her husband.
 When Arnold and Donald met during the convention itself, they reportedly joked around about Arnold’s receding hairline.

-“Tell me the truth”, Donald said to Arnold, “When it was sopping wet in the shower this morning, it fell all the way to the floor?”
+“Tell me the truth,” Donald said to Arnold, “When it was sopping wet in the shower this morning, it fell all the way to the floor?”

 Arnold’s First Apprentice Appearance